The Libraries at Palm Beach State College

 - Food and Beverages

-Eating and drinking in the library is not allowed.
+Eating and drinking in the library are not allowed.
 Food attracts rodents and insects, and drink spills can lead to the damage of materials or equipment.

 - Personal Belongings

-Children under the age of 12 are prohibited from using the library, except with the permission of a faculty member/instructor, supervisor or other College official.
-Campus security and administration will be notified of any minor who creates a disturbance or appears to be lost and unattended for his or her safety, health and welfare.
+Children under the age of 12 are prohibited from using the library, except with the permission of a faculty member/instructor, supervisor, or other College official.
+Campus security and administration will be notified of any minor who creates a disturbance or appears to be lost and unattended for their safety, health, and welfare.

 - Internet Use